balena-io/docs/pages/integrations/azure.md

 # [Microsoft Azure IoT Suite][azure] integration

 [Resin.io][resin] makes it simple to deploy, update, and maintain code running on remote devices.
-Microsoft's new IoT Suite makes it easy manage and capture the data those devices generate.
+Microsoft's new IoT Suite makes it easy to manage and capture the data those devices generate.
 This tutorial will walk you through using the two in conjuction.

 ## Connect your device to resin.io